-If you’re looking for a fun day trip out of Florence, Siena and San Gimignano are two great options.
-Siena is a small, medieval city with a lot of history.
-Located about an hour and...
+If you’re looking for a fun day trip out of Florence, Siena and San Gimignano are two great options, especially doing a Siena and San Gimignano in One day trip.
+Useful links:Choose the Apartments in...

 Summer is coming and with it many interesting concerts around Tuscany ..
 Here is a selection of those not to be missed:George Michael @ Piazza Santa Croce - 10/9/2011 - Ticket here Arcade Fire @ Lucca Summer Festival - 9/7/2011 - Ticket here Beady Eye @ Teatro Sashall - 8/6/2011 - Ticket here Jamiroquai @Lucca Summer Festival - 24/7/2011 - Ticket here Lou reed @ Pistoia Blues - 10/7/2011 - Ticket here Skunk Anansie @ Pistoia Blues - 8/7/2011 - Ticket Here Goran Bregovic and the wedding funeral band @ La versiliana - Marina di Pietrasanta lucca - 20/7/2011 - Ticket Here